 This Agreement can only be modified by a written agreement signed by you and Bare Bones Software, Inc. and changes from the terms and conditions of this Agreement made in any other manner will be of no effect.
 If any portion of this Agreement shall be held invalid, illegal, or unenforceable, the validity, legality, and enforceability of the remainder of the Agreement shall not in any way be affected or impaired thereby.
 This Agreement shall be governed by the laws of The Commonwealth of Massachusetts, without giving effect to conflict of laws provisions thereof.
 As required by United States export regulations, you shall not permit export of the program or any direct products thereof to any country to which export is then controlled by the United States Bureau of Export Administration, unless you have that agency's prior written approval.
-Use of the program and documentation by military and civilian offices, branches or agencies of the U.S. Government is restricted in accordance with the applicable Federal Acquisition Regulations (under which the program and documentation constitute "restricted computer software" that is "commercial computer software") or Department of Defense Federal Acquisition Regulations Supplement (under which the program and documentation constitute "commercial computer software" and "commercial computer software documentation") to that consistent with only those rights as are granted pursuant to the terms and conditions hereof.
+Use of the program and documentation by military and civilian offices, branches or agencies of the U.S. Government is restricted in accordance with the applicable Federal Acquisition Regulations (under which the program and documentation constitute "restricted computer software" that is "commercial computer software") or Department of Defense Federal Acquisition Regulations constitute "commercial computer software documentation") to that consistent with only those rights as are granted pursuant to the terms and conditions hereof.